-Figure 335: ConSol CM Admin Tool - Choose a visibility level
+Figure 261: ConSol CM Admin Tool - Choose a visibility level

 If you choose hidden, the ticket History entry marked by this class of text will not be visible in the ticket history.
-For a detailed explanation of visibility level and display mode for ticket History entries, please refer to section General Information about the Visibility of Ticket History Entries in the Web Client.
+For a detailed explanation of visibility level and display mode for ticket History entries, please refer to section General Information about the Visibility of Ticket History Entries.